 This article describes the eight types of dynamic ad targets that you can use to refine how we'll show your ads.
 For a broader overview, start with About Dynamic Search Ads.
-Please remember that you're responsible for the final text that appears in your ad, so bear this in mind when choosing your landing pages.
+Please remember that you are responsible for the final text that appears in your ad, so keep this in mind when choosing your landing pages.

 Landing pages from your standard ad groups

 You have a website about electronics and you’d like to target pages that are selling digital cameras.
-Dynamic Search Ads will automatically organise your website into categories that are customised to your products and services such as "digital cameras", "televisions", and "video recorders".
-To target pages by categories, use categories that are recommended for your website.
+Dynamic Search Ads will automatically organise your website into categories, that are customised to your products and services such as 'digital cameras', 'televisions' and 'video recorders'.
+To target pages by categories, use categories recommended for your website.
 Based on your site, you’ll see a dynamic ad target for digital cameras.
-You can also use the search box above the category view to search for categories outside of our recommended category set, even if they're not listed.
+You can also use the search box above the category view to search for categories outside of our recommended category set, even if they are not listed.

 You can target specific URLs.

 You want to drive more traffic to the 'Clearance' page on your website, so you target the specific URL for that page.
 This is also a great option for excluding specific pages on your site.